Jeff-White-AZ/Florida_Crop_BMP_Datasets/README.md

 - Add_variables_new_template: Allows users to populate a blank template with variables listed in a crop- or research-specific CSV file.
 The CSV includes columns indicating which template worksheet should recieve each variable, definitions, units of measurement and ICASA equivalents.
 The sub-folder Crop_specific_variable_lists contains example CSV files for many crops.

+- Compare_datasets: Allows two datasets to be compared in order to detect differences in versions or other issues.
+The checks start with simple checks for number and names of worksheets and then compares content of each sheet.

+- Convert_xlsx_to_csv: Extracts data from each sheet of a dataset and exports as individual .csv files.
+This allows using data with any software tools that cannot access spreadsheets.

 - Data_uploading_script: Provides three examples of how data can be uploaded to a partially completed dataset.

 - Quality_assurance: Analyses a dataset according to what we term "the four C's of dataset.
-Datasets shoudlbe Correct, Complete, Coherent, and Compatible.
+Datasets should be Correct, Complete, Coherent, and Compatible.
 The results are provided as text-based report in PDF that inlcudes a map of locations, time-line plots, and box-plots.

-- Dataset_comparison: Allows two datasets to be compared in order to detect differences in versions or other issues.
-The checks start with simple checks for number and names of worksheets and then compares content of each sheet.

 ## Basic Template Features

 Folders within the template workbook are organized in blocks coded by tab colors as follows:

 - Introduction and Instructions: Three sheets that introduce the content and provide guidance on how to fill the sheets with data.
 The sheet 'List of sheets and keys' includes links that allow users to jump to specific sheets.